MasterKinjalk/Mumbai-Data-Viz/README.md

 By following these guidelines and ensuring a seamless integration of data extracted with `play.py` into `mindmapmumbai.py`, the project can fully leverage the capabilities of the OSMnx library and enhance its functionality and effectiveness.

 ---

-## Contributing

-Contributions are welcome!
-Whether you're enhancing the data extraction capabilities, adding new visualization features, or improving the documentation, your input helps make this project more valuable to everyone.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

----

 ## Acknowledgments

-- A big thank you to all contributors and users for your support and feedback.
 - Gratitude to the developers of OSMnx for providing the tools to make this project possible.